Enneary/MasterProjectsExt/README.md

 ## Extension commands

-* `extension.StartApp` calld by `Module MasterProject: New Project"` - it's to create the necessary folders and files for selected board by template project
+* `extension.StartApp` calld by `Module: New Project"` - it's to create the necessary folders and files for selected board by template project

 ### 0.0.1